 Business Planning for Arkansas Businesses

 Business formation and succession planning can be challenging due to the various tax issues involved.
 This is especially true if the business is family owned.
 A Limited Liability Company (LLC) is now the most flexible and preferred entity for most operating businesses.
 LLCs combine tax planning flexibility with administrative simplicity, legitimate asset protection, and a built-in plan for succession of interest after the business owner retires or dies.
-At the Deborah Sexton Law Office, we will assist you in determining the right entity for your situation and draft customized agreements to meet your specific needs, including operating agreements and buy-sell agreements.
+At Sexton Bailey & Associates, PA, we will assist you in determining the right entity for your situation and draft customized agreements to meet your specific needs, including operating agreements and buy-sell agreements.

-The Deborah Sexton Law Office will also provide you with advice on difficult decisions regarding what will happen with your business upon your retirement, death, or disability.
+Sexton Bailey & Associates, PA will also provide you with advice on difficult decisions regarding what will happen with your business upon your retirement, death, or disability.
 Unfortunately, many business owners do not consider a plan for how they will leave their business.
 Without a comprehensive plan, your family could be forced to sell the business or its assets when you die.

 Planning how you will exit from your business is an important part of your estate and retirement planning.
 Proper planning now can provide you with retirement income, reduced income and estate taxes and peace of mind for the future.